dhiogocorrea/robinhood/README.md

-# robinhood
+# Robinhood
 A set of curious artifacts.
- Use with your creativity.
+ Use it with your creativity.
 Use at your own riks :)